-So we’ve covered the lower regions, now we need to cover the upper area!
-You will be leaking and experiencing a lot of changes with your breasts after birth.
-If you plan on breastfeeding, you want to make sure that you take good care of your nipples.
-That may sound weird, but we want to avoid sore and cracked nipples as much as possible.
-This is why we recommend you using an all natural nipple balm to keep our nipples moisturized that is also being safe for baby.
-Earth Mama’s nipple butter is a great choice.
-It’s also the first Non-GMO Project Verified Nipple Cream!
+I’ve covered the lower regions and now need to cover the upper area!
+You will be leaking and experiencing many changes with your breasts after birth.
+If you plan on breastfeeding, you want to ensure that you take good care of your nipples.
+We want to avoid sore and cracked nipples as much as possible.
+I recommend using an all-natural nipple balm safe for babies to keep our nipples moisturized.
+Earth Mama’s nipple butter is a great choice and is the first Non-GMO Project Verified Nipple Cream!
 Major thumbs up!

 9. Nursing Pads

 If you couldn’t tell from our previous articles, we love Bamboobies!
-Take care of your breasts and prevent leaking from happening by using these incredibly soft nursing pads.
+Take care of your breasts and prevent leaks using these incredibly soft nursing pads.
 They are super absorbent and eco-friendly.
 You’ll be so happy that you did.

 10. Nursing Tanks & Bras

-After birth you should be resting in bed as much as possible.
+After birth, you should be resting in bed as much as possible.
 Having good nursing bras and nursing tanks in your wardrobe are perfect items to wear when resting at home and learning how to breastfeed.
-I’ve already been wearing these tanks and these bras from Bamboobies at home and around town and love them.
-They are going to be some of my go-to’s when I’m recovering after pregnancy.
+I’ve already been wearing these tanks and bras from Bamboobies at home and around town, and I love them.
+They will be some of my go-to’s when recovering after pregnancy.

 Have a few pairs of cute pajamas and comfortable loungewear items that you can throw on.
+These are a true postpartum must-have.
 Comfort and breathability are key during your recovery period.
-Also, it’s nice to have a couple of options that make you feel a little more put together if you have family members or friends stopping by to see you and meet baby.
+Also, it’s nice to have a couple of options that make you feel a little more put together if you have family members or friends stopping by to see you and meet baby, like this matching set.